mikermcneil/parley/README.md

 Build and return a deferred object.

-As its first argument, expects a function that will run whenever userland code executes the deferred object.
+As its first argument, expects a function (often called the handler, or more specifically "handleExec") that will run whenever userland code executes the deferred object (e.g. with `.exec()`).

 ```javascript
 var deferred = parley(function (done) {